Book-Bat

 A new release for this year, and while the novelty of the first is gone, I would argue that it’s the more subtle character growth and struggles that give it plenty of merit all its own.

 Thanks to everyone who has listened to our podcast, read our blog, bought a book, or attended a book signing this year!
 Thanks for being a part of the journey with us, and please stay tuned for updates on Karlissa’s new book To Narnia and Beyond, as well as any other projects that we will put out.
-Also, for more recommendations, follow Karlissa and I on Goodreads (post links here) and see what we have been reading and our thoughts on them.
+Also, for more recommendations, follow Karlissa and I on Goodreads (click here for Karlissa and here for me) and see what we have been reading and our thoughts on them.
 Merry Christmas to all, and a Happy New Year!

 December 04, 2025 /Karlissa Koop